pcanwar/tcpdumpDNS/README.md

 the first hop (216.182.224.76) has tested 3 times.
 On tcpdump shows more information such protocol and DNS name.
 The second hop, there were 3 different IP addresses and each IP address has its round trip time.

-icmp can tell us if there is an issue with the connection
+ICMP can tell us if there is an issue with the connection

 ip-172-31-11-137# tcpdump -Xr stevens.pcap proto \\icmp

 reading from file stevens.pcap, link-type EN10MB (Ethernet) 02:24:39.108512 IP 216.182.224.76 > ip-172-31-11-137.ec2.internal: ICMP time exceeded in-transit, length 36
 	0x0000:  4500 0038 20a1 4000 ff01 ea77 d8b6 e04c  E..8..@....w...L